xn--nding-jua/XFBAPE/README.md

 After uploading the new firmware, please reset the board using the RESET-button.

+### Some pitfalls
+[x] Don't forget to close the COM-port-connection, when trying to upload the SAMD-firmware [x] COM-ports above "9" (hence, two-digit-COM-ports) seem to rise some problems on later Windows 11 releases.
+The command "echo samd:update:nina > COM10" works under Windows 10, but not under Windows 11 24H2.
+Same when uploading to NINA W102/ESP32.
+So switch to a COM-port below 10 if you have problems.
+[x] Sometimes the bootloader of the SAMD21 is not called correctly.
+If the Arduino IDE seems to wait for a longer time, double-press the RESET-button on the Vidor4000 to call the bootloader manually

 ## Graphical User Interfaces

 There are several options to control this system: